 50171 CORN - Exhibit two fresh plants of field corn (include root system that is washed) representative of member's 4-H project field; OR exhibit an experimental or educational project related to one experience from your project.
 Include explanation of the project in a report for public understanding.
-Include the member's crop records with the exhibit, such as the 4-H Crops and Soils Record sheet, an FFA crops record, or similar information.
+Include the member's crop records with the exhibit, such as the 4-H crop record found online at 4-H.illinois.edu, an FFA crops record, or similar information.
 Sweet corn should be exhibited in the Vegetable Gardening unless raised under a commercial contract by the exhibitor.

 1101 NSF EARS OF CORN - Exhibit 10 ears of corn harvested from previous year's crop.
 Exhibitor must be in at least their second year of the Corn project.
-Include the member's crop records with the exhibit, such as the 4-H Crops and Soils Record sheet, an FFA crops record, or similar information.
+Include the member's crop records with the exhibit, such as the 4-H crop record found online at 4-H.illinois.edu, an FFA crops record, or similar information.